 When a cyber-attack or data breach happens, the company should be ready to respond quickly to reduce any brand damage and legal liability.
-With cyber threats on the rise, with the increasing cost of a data breach, many companies are considering data breach insurance policy.
+With cyber threats on the rise and the increasing cost of a data breach, many companies consider data breach insurance policy.

 What is Data Breach Insurance?